Sachintha-Samarathunga/Phono-webpage-clone/README.md

+# Testing for full request

-# ⭕ Phono-webpage with image slideshow
+# Phono-webpage with image slideshow

 ## Using HTML,CSS & Javascript